 Insitro Inc., of South San Francisco, said it acquired Haystack Sciences Inc., also of South San Francisco, adding Haystack’s machine-learning drug discovery approach, which focuses on synthesizing, breeding and analyzing large, diverse combinatorial chemical libraries encoded by unique DNA sequences called DNA-encoded libraries, or DELs.
 Financial details of the acquisition are not disclosed.

-Kedrion Biopharma S.p.A., of Barga, Italy, said Israeli health authorities have signed a supply agreement for the investigational COVID-19 plasma-derived immunoglobulin (IgG), to be supplied by Kamada Ltd., of Beit Kama, Israel, its partner in developing the anti-COVID-19 therapy.
-The Israeli company will produce the product, to be supplied to the Ministry of Health, from convalescent plasma collected by the Israeli National Blood Services, a division of Magen David Adom, and other Israeli medical institutions.
-The initial order, which will be supplied in the next few months, is sufficient to treat about 500 hospitalized patients.
+Kamada Ltd., of Rehovot, Israel, will manufacture an investigational COVID-19 plasma-derived immunoglobulin therapy under a supply agreement with Israeli health authorities.
+Kamada, which is partnered on the development of the therapy with Lucca, Italy-based Kedrion Biopharma SpA, will manufacture the product, to be supplied to the Israeli Ministry of Health, from convalescent plasma collected by the Israeli National Blood Services, a division of Magen David Adom, and additional Israeli medical institutions.
+The initial order to be supplied in the next few months is sufficient to treat about 500 hospitalized patients.
 The companies' U.S. clinical development of a plasma-derived IgG product as a potential COVID-19 treatment is expected to begin in early 2021 pending IND acceptance by the FDA.

 Medipharm Labs Corp., of Toronto, said its wholly owned subsidiary, Medipharm Labs Australia Pty Ltd., entered a new white-label supply agreement with Sunco Green Pharmaceutical Pty Ltd., marking its 12th supply agreement to bring GMP-certified finished cannabis-based products to the Australian and New Zealand markets.